WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

-Defining an enum with variants is similar to defining different kinds of struct definitions, except the enum doesn’t use the `struct` keyword and all the variants are grouped together under the `Message` type.
+Defining an enum with variants is similar to defining different kinds of struct definitions, except the enum doesn't use the `struct` keyword and all the variants are grouped together under the `Message` type.
 The following structs could hold the same data that the preceding enum variants hold:

 ```rust
 struct QuitMessage; // unit struct